ItsHectorFP/mrt-website/README.md

+_The Mr. Terminal Website HTML project is currently postponed. **mr-terminal.github.io/Mr-Terminal/** is the sucessor to this project._

 # The Mr. Terminal Website
 My website for anyone to look at, and grab at!
 This is a passion project of mine to build upon.